mendel5/wordpress-setup/README.md

 # wordpress-setup
-How to set up Wordpress
+How to set up Wordpress.
+Some content is focused on Germany or in German.

 ## Hoster
 - Hetzner https://www.hetzner.com/webhosting